 Just to cull out the relevant study material, preparation course can take days of effort.

-Most of the books and coaching classes teach you about the concepts rather than how to
+the books and coaching classes teach you about the concepts rather than how to apply these to

-be multiple examples of people improving their scores by 400 + points in the second
+multiple examples of people improving their scores by 400 + points in the second attempt.

 You will learn about how the SAT winners plan, how they think, what material they use.